 When Should You Retake the MAST Course?

 It’s best to retake the MAST course at least 45 days before your current permit expires.
+Get your new MAST permit here to ensure there’s no gap in your certification.
 Use the first two weeks to find an approved provider and complete the course at your own pace.

 The remaining time should be sufficient for your new permit to be processed and mailed, so you avoid any lapse in your ability to work.